Resource Grid

 The variance of the AWGN noise present in this resource grid.
 This is usually initialized to zero.
 When an AWGN noise is applied to the grid using the

-function, the variance of the noise stored in this property.
-Also, if a noisyWaveform
+addNoise()function, the variance of the noise stored in this property.
+Also, if a noisyWaveformis OFDM-demodulated using theofdmDemodulate()method, then the amount of noise is transferred to the newGridobject created.

-a) Reading: You can directly access the contents of the resource grid using indexes.
+a) Reading: You can directly access the contents of the resource grid using indices.
 Here are a few examples of accessing the RE values in the resource grid:

-b) Writing: You can assign different values to different REs in the resource grid.
-Here are a few example:
+Writing: You can assign different values to different REs in the resource grid.
+Here are a few examples:

 - print(indent=0, title=None, getStr=False)